Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 Advertised product reports offer a custom date range of the last 90 days.

-Search term reports give visibility into the search terms entered by shoppers searching on Amazon that resulted in a click.
+Search term reports give visibility into the search terms entered by shoppers searching on Amazon that resulted in at least one click.
 You can use this report to identify high performing searches from shoppers and to create negative keywords for search terms that don’t meet your goals.

 Search term reports offer a custom date range of the last 60 days.